Sincerity: Aristotle's views

 According to Aristotle "truthfulness or sincerity is a desirable mean state between the deficiency of irony or self-deprecation and the excess of boastfulness."

 In Islam

-In the Islamic context, sincerity means: being free from worldly motives and it is against hypocrisy.
+In the Islamic context, sincerity means: being free from worldly motives and not being a hypocrite.
 In the Qur'an, all acts of worship and human life should be motivated by the pleasure of God, and the prophets of God have called man to sincere servitude in all aspects of life.
 Sincerity in Islam is divided into sincerity in belief and sincerity in action.
-Sincerity in belief means monotheism; in other words not associating partners with God, and sincerity in action means performing sincere worship only for God.
+Sincerity in belief means monotheism—in other words not associating partners with God—and sincerity in action means performing sincere worship only for God.